Periscope — SEO Data Tooling logo

 Tests

-56 unit tests on vitest covering bucket math, config schema, frontmatter parser, color helpers, diagnostics, and snapshot ref resolution.
+159 unit tests on vitest covering bucket math, config schema, frontmatter parser, color helpers, diagnostics, snapshot ref resolution, Ads auth resolution, error classification, retry backoff, error-budget tripping, keyword-ideas cache, GSC-first verdict scoring, and the OAuth + seed-phrase work added in v1.3 – v1.4.
 No live API in tests — engines are mocked at the HTTP boundary.

 Distribution